A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Spill my guts in ink

+Song idea *stay*
+Verse about the things i do then
+“Told you i have the answers, gave em to you ‘n fixed you so why would you…” Then play chorus
+“Stay here today, look my way,
+Hold my hands, tell me it’s okay

 now you see me in the lights, you see all this glory but you aint seen any of my fights just a fraction of the story